christophsax/seasonal/README.md

 seasonal is free and open source, licensed under GPL-3.
 The package contains the X-13ARIMA-SEATS binary files from the United States Census Bureau, which are in the public domain.
 According to the [manual][manual] (page 1):

 > When it is released, the X-13ARIMA-SEATS program will be in the public domain, and may be copied or transferred.

+This is a very new package, and it may still contain bugs.
+Please report them on github or send me an [e-mail](mailto:christoph.sax@gmail.com).
+Thank you!

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"